-The GAZT raised assessments for the years 2009 through 2013 with an additional Zakat and withholding tax liability of SR 10.95 million.
-The Company accepted and paid the imposition of Zakat amounting to SR 0.016 million.
+The GAZT has also raised assessments for the years 2016, 2017 and 2018 with an additional liability of SR 1.44 million.
+The Company accepted and paid the imposition of Zakat amounting to SR 0.04 million.
 An appeal against the remaining amount was filed by the Company with the GAZT.
-The Preliminary Appeal Committee (PAC) issued their decision reducing the liability to SR 7.1 million.
-The Company has filed an appeal with the Higher Appeal Committee (HAC) and submitted a bank guarantee of SR 7.1 million, based on their understanding of the PAC decision.
-Following the change in regulation the cases for 2009 - 2013 were also transferred to the GSTC.
+The GAZT has issued its decision against the appeal filed by the Parent Company.
+The Parent Company has filed an appeal with the GSTC.
+Hearing dates for each of the cases transferred to the GSTC are yet to be assigned.